-We remark here that since $\Pi(s)$ in \refe{pi8} and \refe{piQ8} are Laurent polynomials whose basis are $\{1,z^{-1},z,z^{-2},z^2,z^{-3},z^3\}$, where $z=q^s$, one can find the coefficients $A_i(z)$ by equating the coefficients.
-Here, we consider substituting some particular values in s, which makes some terms of $\Pi(s)$ in \refe{pi8} or \refe{piQ8} zero.
-Therefore, it makes simplier to determine the coefficients $A_i(z)$.
-Firstly, let $s=z-\nu$ in $\Pi(s)$ defined by \refe{pi8} and \refe{piQ8}.
-Notice that first two terms in \refe{pi8} and second term of \refe{piQ8} vanish, which lead to
+We remark here that since $\Pi(s)$ in \refe{pi8} and \refe{piQ8} are Laurent polynomials whose basis are $\{1,z^{-1},z,z^{-2},z^2,z^{-3},z^3\}$, where $z=q^s$, one can find the coefficients $A_i(z)$ by equating them.
+Here, we consider giving particular values to make some terms of $\Pi(s)$ in \refe{pi8} or \refe{piQ8} zero.
+Therefore, it becomes simpler to determine coefficients $A_i(z)$.
+Firstly, let $s=z-\nu$ in $\Pi(s)$ be defined by \refe{pi8} and \refe{piQ8}.
+Notice that the first two terms in \refe{pi8} and the second term of \refe{piQ8} vanish, leading to